evanisnor/discuss.js/README.md

 * `success(function)`
 * `error(function)`

-Method chains may be provided in any order but they must end with a call to the `send()` function.
+Builder functions may be called in any order but the chain must end with a call to the `send()` function.
 Feel free to call `send()` at your leisure, as it will inititate the HTTP connection.

 Configuration
 ---------------